 International Bulletin of Mission Research

-The IBMR is a professional, peer-reviewed academic journal devoted to a sympathetic yet objective analysis and critique of the Christian world mission and the study of world Christianity.
+The IBMR is a professional, peer-reviewed academic journal devoted to a sympathetic yet objective analysis and critique of Christian mission and the study of world Christianity.
 The journal wishes to be forthright about the failures and limitations of Christian mission, while at the same time advancing an appreciation of the contributions of Christian mission to the world and its peoples.
 Articles that do not relate significantly to mission or world Christianity will not be accepted.
 To be accepted articles should be presented with academic objectivity, rigor, and care.
 This means that in addition to the quality of the text itself, an article should include appropriately supportive endnotes (separate bibliographies are rarely included).
 Articles of a general, popular, and/or exhortatory character are not accepted.

 Contributors can familiarize themselves with the diversity and breadth of the IBMR’s content and approach by perusing articles online from across the full span of the journal’s publication.
 Browse previous issues here (to view articles from the most recent five years, you will need a subscription).

 Book reviews, a vital feature of the IBMR, are usually assigned by the editors.
 Unsolicited book reviews are rarely accepted.
 Guidelines for reviews can be furnished upon request.

 Length.
 Articles should be between 3,000 and 4,000 words in length, including endnotes.
 Longer articles appearing in the IBMR have usually been assigned by the editor.

 Format.
 Manuscripts (including endnotes) should be single-spaced, using a 12-point common font such as Times New Roman, with one-inch margins.